jhalon/jhalon.github.io/_posts/2020-04-16-utilizing-syscalls-in-csharp-2.md

 And since we are dealing with creating files and will be passing this data via delegates from managed to unmanaged code (and vice versa), we need to make sure that C# can handle and understand the data type it's marshaling, otherwise we might encounter errors.

-The rest should be self explanatory, as the `FileAttributes`, `FileShare` and those data types are simply a representation of the data and values inside the structures and flag enumerators that we added to the `Native` class.
+The rest should be self explanatory, as the `FileAttributes`, `FileShare` and those data types are simply a representation of the varaibles and values inside the structures and flag enumerators that we added to the `Native` class.
 This just tells C# that whenever data is passed into these parameters - be it a value or descriptor - then it needs to be referenced against that specific struct/flag enumerator.

 A few others things you might have noticed is that I added the [ref](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) and [out](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier) keywords to some of the parameters.
 Simply, these keywords indicate that arguments can to be passed by reference and not by value.